nccgroup/scrying/README.md

 ## Caveats
 * Web screenshotting on Linux relies on webkit2gtk and an X server (e.g. `xvfb`)
-* Web screenshotting on Macos relies on Chromium or Google Chrome being installed
+* Web screenshotting uses the system webviews, and hiding these windows is surprisingly hard
+* I haven't found a good way to take screenshots of a cocoa webview on macos - please open an issue or PR if you're interested in using this on macos and have any idea how to implement it

 ## Motivation
 Since Eyewitness recently [dropped support for RDP](https://github.com/FortyNorthSecurity/EyeWitness/issues/422#issuecomment-539690698) there isn't a working CLI tool for capturing RDP screenshots.